 - 1. Rentals to governmental bodies or charitable, religious, or educational organizations. - 2.
 Rentals to nonprofit organizations created to provide recreation for persons over age 55. - 3.
 Rentals in which the lessor retains possession of the automobile (such as limousine service). - 4.
-Rentals of demonstrator cars by automobile dealers.
+Rentals of demonstrator cars by automobile dealers. - 5.
+Peer-to-peer car sharing, if sales and use tax due on the automobile was paid when it was purchased or brought into Illinois.

-History: The state began collecting this tax at a 4% rate on January 1, 1982, and simultaneously exempted from sales tax all vehicles that were bought to be rented for periods up to 1 year.
+The state began collecting this tax at a 4% rate on January 1, 1982, and simultaneously exempted from sales tax all vehicles that were bought to be rented for periods up to 1 year.
 The rate rose to 5% on July 1, 1985.
 A tax amnesty program in fiscal year 2004, allowing taxpayers to pay outstanding tax liabilities without penalty or interest, collected only \$6,249.
 A fiscal year 2011 tax amnesty program brought in \$24,737.